ksdfg/workgroup/README.md

 	"github.com/ksdfg/workgroup"
 )

-// Search for substrings parallelly func main() {
+// Search for substrings in parallel func main() {
 	// Declare phrase and keywords to search in phrase phrase := "A small utility to manage the lifetime of a set of related goroutines." keywords := []string{"function", "variable", "slice", "goroutine", "package"}

-	// Call RunTemplate to search for keywords parallelly
+	// Call RunTemplate to search for keywords in parallel, with a maximum of 3 goroutines running at a time
 	// Pass number of keywords as n
 	// In the template function, check if the ith keyword is a substring in the phrase
 	// Return the keyword if it is found